 - Having certain changes in the genes that are linked to melanoma.

 Being white or having a fair complexion increases the risk of melanoma, but anyone can have melanoma, including people with dark skin.

-See the PDQ summary on Skin Cancer Prevention for more information on risk factors.
+See the following PDQ summaries for more information on risk factors for melanoma:

 Signs of melanoma include a change in the way a mole or pigmented area looks.